Clark Regional Wastewater District

 The District will clear any blockage that occurs in the “District’s Sewer Main”.
 The District is responsible for sewer laterals from the Sewer main in the street to the “Property Line Cleanout.”

 If there is damage from a sewer backup or overflow and you believe that it is the District’s responsibility, let the Maintenance personnel responding to your backup know.
 Please then ask the personnel on-site for the claims paperwork.
 Fill out the claims for damage form, sign it and return it to the District as soon as possible.
 Determination of fault is reviewed by the Risk Manager and the Adjuster representing the insurance company.
+Customers are generally responsible for blockages that occur in their building plumbing and in the private side sewer located between the house and the property line cleanout or as a result of their improper use of the sewer system.
 The claims forms can also be downloaded here:

 Yes, the District has copies of most sewer permit drawings.
 Please contact our engineering department via email or phone at 360-993-8812, and we’ll provide you with a copy.